cullylarson/avr-shift-register/readme.md

 ## Introduction

-This program simply pushes 8-bits to a serial-in/parallel-out shift register.
+This program simply pushes 8 bits to a serial-in/parallel-out shift register.
 The output pins of the shift register are connected to LEDs.
 The program then makes a little dance with the LEDs, but mostly I made this just to learn how to use a shift register.